AO-StreetArt/CLyman/docs/pages/api.rst

 -  scene – ID For the Scene containing the object
 -  translation – X, Y, and Z values for the translation of the object from it’s origin
--  rotation\_euler – X, Y, and Z values for the rotation of the object about each axis
+-  rotation\_euler – X, Y, and Z values for the local rotation of the object about each axis
--  rotation\_quaternion – W, X, Y, and Z values for the quaternion rotation of the object
+-  rotation\_quaternion – W, X, Y, and Z values for the local quaternion rotation of the object
 -  scale – X, Y, and Z values for the scaling of the object
 -  assets – An Array of identifiers for “assets”, which should be